Robustness of competing climatic states: Introduction

 \section{Introduction}

 The climate is a highly complex and heterogeneous non-equilibrium system undergoing the continuous action of forcing and dissipation.
 The main source of external forcing is the inhomogenous absorption of incoming solar radiation.
-The atmosphere dynamically responds to such energy input as a thermodynamic engine by re-distributing the heat from lower to higher latitudes \citep{Peixoto1992,Lucarini2014,RevModPhys.92.035002}.
+The atmosphere dynamically responds to such energy input by re-distributing the heat from lower to higher values of both latitudes and altitudes \citep{Peixoto1992,LucariniRevGeo2014,RevModPhys.92.035002}.
 On the other hand, the ocean is essentially fueled by winds, tides and buoyancy forcing~\citep{MunkWunsch1998,WunschFerrari2004}.
-As a result, the inhomogeneous absorption of solar heat triggers a complex set of instabilities and feedbacks occurring at a wide range of temporal and spatial scales, redistributing heat and achieving approximate steady state conditions \citep{Peixoto1992}.
-The dynamics of the system thus lies upon a high dimensional attractor \citep{Saltzman2001,Lucarini2014,RevModPhys.92.035002}.
-All climate components, such as atmosphere, hydrosphere, land surface, and cryosphere nonlinearly interact through exchanges of energy, mass, and momentum.
-Most notably, non-linear interactions transform available potential energy (the potential energy available for the dynamics) into kinetic energy and inter-scale transfers occur until the frictional limit is reached and the energy is converted into heat by a variety of dissipative processes, as described in the energy cycle framework proposed by~\cite{lorenz_available_1955} for the atmosphere.
+As a result, the inhomogeneous absorption of solar heat triggers a complex set of instabilities and feedbacks occurring at a wide range of temporal and spatial scales, redistributing heat and water mass, until approximate steady state conditions are achieved \citep{Peixoto1992} where the dynamics of the system lies upon a high dimensional attractor \citep{Saltzman2001,LucariniRevGeo2014,RevModPhys.92.035002}.

-It is well known that the climate system features multistability, {\it i.~e.} multiple competing attractors co-exist under the same forcing and boundary conditions \citep{1969TellA..21..611B,1969JApMe...8..392S,1976JAtS...33....3G,Saltzman2001,Pierrehumbert2011,RevModPhys.92.035002}.
-This implies that the phase space is partitioned among the basins of attraction (corresponding to each attractor) and the basin boundaries \citep{2017Nonli..30R..32L}.
-Transition between the competing steady states is possible if the system undergoes forcing of deterministic or stochastic nature.
-In particular, under fairly general conditions, if gaussian noise is added to the system, the stochastic forcing allows for the global exploration of the phase space regardless of the initial conditions~\citep{Saltzman2001,RevModPhys.92.035002}.
-Additionally, it is possible to define general laws describing probability of transitions between competing attractors and the permanence time in each of them.
-The transitions take preferentially place across special regions of the basin boundaries, the Melancholia states \citep{Lucarini2019,Lucarini2020,margazoglou2020}.